-I backed away, and bumped into a bookcase that was far too close to the library desk, and a ton of books fell from it and upon me.
-They created painful thuds upon my back; just like I was being punched by a thug who was angry about being mugged.
+I backed away in fear, bumping into a bookcase that was far too close to the library desk.
+Just as I was about to edge away from said bookshelf, a ton of remarkably heavy books fell on me.
+They created painful thuds upon my back, as though I was being punched and pummelled by a thug who was angry about being mugged.

-One book in particular fell in my hands.
-I stared at the cover and read the title...
-"How to Hide a Body for Dummies."
+The publication was called, "How to Hide a Dead Body for Dummies."
 I dropped the book in disgust and shock.

 Larry walked up to me.

-I shrugged, after all this was just a dream; though I kept on forgetting it.
-And I didn't even have to answer Larry, because he was just a dream with no feelings or expectations.
+I shrugged.
+After all, this was just a dream - though I kept on forgetting it.
+I didn't even have to answer Larry, because he was just a dream with no feelings or expectations.

-"Yeah, I'm fine," I said casually, "even though you are just a dream, and I don't have to talk to you."
+"Yeah, I'm fine," I said casually, "even though you're just a dream, and I don't actually have to talk to you."

 Larry's jaw dropped.
 "But...isn't this my dream?" he asked, genuinely shocked.